code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 ## 1. What is Spring JMS?

-Spring provides a **JMS integration framework** that simplifies the use of the JMS API much like Spring's integration does for the JDBC API.
+Spring provides a **JMS integration framework** that simplifies the use of the JMS API.
+Much like Spring's integration does for the JDBC API.

 The Spring Framework will take care of some low-level details when working with the [JMS API](http://docs.oracle.com/javaee/6/tutorial/doc/bncdr.html){:target="_blank"}.

-In this tutorial, we will create a Hello World example in which we will send/receive a message to/from Apache ActiveMQ using Spring JMS, Spring Boot, and Maven.
+In this tutorial, we create a Hello World example in which we will send/receive a message to/from Apache ActiveMQ using Spring JMS, Spring Boot, and Maven.

 ## 2. General Project Overview